-Dr. Goldfield is a Senior Scientist with HALO and an Associate Professor of Pediatrics, Human Kinetics, Psychology and Population Health at the University of Ottawa.
-He is also a registered clinical psychologist practicing in the community and sees children, adolescents and adults.
-Dr. Goldfield began the childhood obesity research program at the CHEO Research Institute 17 years ago and is a founding member of HALO.
+Dr. Goldfield is a Senior Scientist at the CHEO Research Institute with the Healthy Active Living & Obesity (HALO) Research Group, and Professor of Pediatrics in the Faculty of Medicine, and cross-appointed to the Schools of Psychology, Human Kinetics, and Population Health at the University of Ottawa.
+He is also an Adjunct Research Professor at Carleton University and 3 other universities.
+Dr. Goldfield is also a registered clinical psychologist who provides psychological services to children, adolescents and adults in the community.
+He began the childhood obesity research program at the CHEO Research Institute in 2003 and is a founding member of HALO.
 He has held an Endowed Scholar Award from the CHEO Volunteer Association Board, a New Investigator Award from the Canadian Institutes of Health Research, and won an Award of Excellence as Outstanding Research Mentor from the CHEO Research Institute.
-Dr. Goldfield’s main research interests involve evaluating novel behavioural and pharmacological interventions for the treatment and prevention of childhood obesity and related complications.
-He has published over 125 peer reviewed papers, has an h-index of 29 and 347 citations according to Scopus.
-Dr. Goldfield has over 150 scholarly conference presentations and published abstracts.
+He serves on the editorial board of several peer-reviewed journals in his field.
+Dr. Goldfield’s main research areas focus on the role that physical activity, screen time, biological and psychosocial factors play in the regulation of eating behaviour, body weight, and mental health among children and youth.
+In addition to behavioural and psychological approaches, his research program evaluates pharmacological interventions for the treatment and prevention of obesity and related complications.
+Dr. Goldfield has published over 150 scientific papers, has an h-index of 35, and his published research has been cited more than 4,700 times according to Scopus.
+Dr. Goldfield has also given over 150 scholarly presentations.

 Psychological Correlates of Sedentary Screen Time Behaviour Among Children and Adolescents: a Narrative Review